nucypher/nucypher/docs/source/support/faq.rst

 Q: How many Ursulas per period collect Inflation rewards (NU)?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Every Ursula that is “online” and “available” will receive a cut based on the size of their stake proportional to the overall NU staked in the network.
+Every Ursula that is “online” and “available” will receive a cut based on the size of their stake proportional to the overall NU staked in the network and augmented by a time coefficient based on their remaining stake duration.

 Q: How/Where can I acquire NU tokens?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~